能のあらすじ・見どころ Summary and Highlights of Noh Hajitomi/Hashitomi(The Lattice Shutter) English

 He suspects that the woman the priest has met is none other than the ghost of Lady Yūgao and recommends that he should go to Gojō avenue.

 After going to Gojō, the priest discovers a small cottage fenced with lattice shutters (hajitomi).
+The scenery with overgrown grass on an early autumn evening is steeped with melancholy of the summer that has passed.
 From within the latticed shutters, the priest hears the voice of Yūgao's ghost (shite in the second act) singing about the autumn sunsets.
 The ghost of Lady Yūgao eventually lifts the shutters and reveals herself.
 Through song and dance, the ghost tells the story of her first encounter with Prince Hikaru Genji, when she placed a white flower on her folding fan and, calling it ‘yūgao’, presented it to him - an act which marked their union as a couple.

 The ghost of Lady Yūgao remembers the poem that Prince Genji wrote for her: "If I pluck it up, will I be able to see it clearer - the dim silhouette of the moonflower at dusk.", then performs a graceful dance.
 Eventually the new day dawns, Lady Yūgao goes back behind the lattice shutters and the priest wakes from his dream.